Best Olive Oil in Greece: World-Class Greek Oils 2024

 When I did, I was surprised to find out that it wasn’t until 2020 that a Greek extra-virgin olive oil received a top ten ranking by the EVOO World Ranking (WR).

 But since then the Greek accolades within the olive oil industry have been piling up despite challenging conditions.
-In 2021 many regions suffered damaged or destroyed olive trees when wildfires swept across the area.
-And before that, a record-breakingly hot summer threatened the 2021/22 harvest.
+In the most recent harvest, in 2023/24, the olive oil yield was 40% below the five-year average.

 Facts About Greek Olive Oil

-• the koroneiki variety is a small fruit that produces small quantities of high-quality oil
+- the Koroneiki olive variety is a small fruit that produces small quantities of high-quality oil

 Protected Designated Origin